Swimming with Turtles: Your Palawan Snorkeling Adventure

 • Underwater Cameras:

-• If you have an underwater camera, capture the beauty of sea turtles while maintaining a non-intrusive distance.
+• If you have an underwater camera, capture the beauty of turtles while maintaining a non-intrusive distance.
 Ensure your equipment is reef-friendly and won’t harm the marine environment.

 10. Conservation Awareness: